huynhphihoang/myFinFriend/README.md

 ## Sign-Up & Log-In page
 ![App Screenshot](frontend/public/images/log-in&sign-up-page.png)
-- Allows new users to create an account.
+- Allows new users to create an account instantly.
 - Existing users can log in to access their personal finance data.
 - Users can easily switch between the sign-up and log-in pages.